 A robust and reliable server system also elevates businesses handling massive amounts of data.
 Windows Server Datacenter, for instance, is a modern server operating system option for growing businesses.
 It supports your digital activities and resources and helps businesses scale up their digital infrastructure to the necessary levels.

 Acronis has also partnered with Windows Server.
-Both softwares provide one of the most reliable, topnotch, and user-friendly backup for companies of all sizes.
+Both softwares provide one of the most reliable, topnotch, and user-friendly backups for companies of all sizes.
 Acronis Backup Standard Windows Server Essentials establishes a high bar with innovative safety characteristics for new generation data protection.

 It also offers the use of Acronis Cloud Storage, among many other perks for businesses handling massive amounts of data.